read

 Good food!

-And then there is one more thing about food: If you want to eat well, you must spend time in the kitchen!
+And then there is one more thing about food: if you want to eat well, you must spend time in the kitchen!
 It is not possible to rely on semi-finished products, ready meals and lunch restaurants.
 Good food is created by you from good raw materials in your own kitchen!

 Referenser